almik7078j/notes/README.md

 # 2024-01-23
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 As programmers, we often strive to solve complex problems, but the true art lies in crafting elegant, maintainable solutions that can be easily understood and extended by others.
 Always aim to keep your code clean, concise, and well-structured, for it's not just about writing code today, but also about ensuring its longevity and adaptability tomorrow."

+# 2024-01-24
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that readability counts, as programs are read much more than they're written."

+In simpler terms, this quote emphasizes that trying to optimize your code too early in the development process can lead to unnecessary complexity and bugs.
+Instead, concentrate on writing clean and understandable code initially.
+Only when you have measured performance using profiling tools should you consider optimizing specific parts of your code for better efficiency.